 As a photographer, you need to be good at posing your subjects.
 Keep them from over-smiling and looking awkward and allow the personality and emotion of your subject to shine through.

 While some people know how to do this naturally, many others need some tips for helping their subjects feel more comfortable on camera and better about themselves.
 Here are 10 poses that anyone can use to take amazing portraits.
+You might also want to learn how to use the catchlights to make your photos more flattering.

 If you are looking for the best portrait poses to achieve great photoshoot results, then this guide is perfect for photographers, models and talents out there who are looking for a complete guide about the 10 great portrait poses.